 - 3.1 How is waste defined and do certain categories of waste involve additional duties or controls? - 1 "Waste" is defined as garbage, bulky garbage, ashes, sludge, excreta, waste oil, waste acid and alkali, carcasses and other filthy and unnecessary matter whether in a solid or liquid form (excluding radioactive waste and waste polluted by radioactivity).
-In other words, waste is an object which is unnecessary and which cannot be bought or sold.
+In other words, waste is unnecessary matter, which cannot be bought or sold.
+Matter is judged by the court to be waste by comprehensively taking into consideration its nature, the method of its disposal, how it is usually treated before disposal, its level of marketability, and the intent of the business producing it.

 - Waste can be broadly categorised as either "general waste" or "industrial waste".
-Both categories include a sub-category of "specially managed waste". - "Industrial waste" means waste categories such as ashes, sludge, waste oil, waste acid, waste alkali, waste plastics, and others that are specified by a cabinet order as a result of a business activity, as well as imported waste. - "General waste" means waste other than industrial waste. - "Specially managed waste" means such general waste and industrial waste which, as specified by a cabinet order, is explosive, toxic, infectious or of a nature otherwise harmful to human health or the living environment. - Business entities are under an obligation to dispose of industrial waste by their own means or to have an authorised disposal entity dispose of the waste at the business entities' cost.
+Both categories include a sub-category of "specially managed waste". - "Industrial waste" means waste categories such as ashes, sludge, waste oil, waste acid, waste alkali, waste plastics, and others that are specified by a cabinet order as a result of a business activity, as well as imported waste. - "General waste" means waste other than industrial waste. - "Specially managed waste" means such general waste and industrial waste which, as specified by a cabinet order, is explosive, toxic, infectious or of a nature otherwise harmful to human health or the living environment. - 3 Business entities are under an obligation to dispose of industrial waste by their own means or to have an authorised disposal entity dispose of the waste at the business entities' cost.